 This is an impactful visual merchandising element as a story would help a lot when it comes to marketing.
-Business owners should focus on using a powerful, sales-driven story that can improve the visual display and tell the benefits of buying a particular product to the consumers.
+Business owners should focus on using a powerful, sales-driven story that can improve the visual display and tell consumers the benefits of buying a particular product.
 A display may have only images and lack worded or educational signs.
-But don’t worry, the sign can speak for itself as long as there is still a story to convey.
+But don’t worry, the sign can speak for itself if there is still a story to convey.
 Doing this will help you understand the customer better and enable the buying decision.

 Display the maximum amount of merchandise

-The more merchandise customers see, the more they buy.
+The more merchandise customers see the more they buy.
 If your merchandise is displayed well, the customers will have a variety of options to choose from.
-Consider using a circular store layout since it can expose customers to the variety of merchandise better than the traditional ones.
+Consider using a circular store layout since it can expose customers to a variety of merchandise better than the traditional ones.
 As a result, it is recommended to have many displays and present merchandise as much as possible.